-With the exception of the computers, all library cardholders and access cardholders in good standing who wish to use Studio 300 equipment and production spaces must attend a previously scheduled group orientation.
+With the exception of the computers, all library cardholders and access cardholders in good standing who wish to use Studio 300 equipment and production spaces must attend an orientation.
 Upon completion of the orientation, cardholders will be required to complete an acknowledgement form signifying their understanding of the Studio 300 policy and procedures.

 Children ages 17 and younger may attend Studio 300 orientations.
-Parents or guardians who, along with their children ages 12–17, have attended Studio 300 orientation may elect a parental waiver for their 12–17 year old to use Studio 300 without an adult present.
+Parents or guardians who, along with their children ages 12–17, have completed Studio 300 orientation may elect a parental waiver for their 12–17 year old to use Studio 300 without an adult present.
 Children under the age of 12 or younger than 6th grade must be accompanied by an adult, guardian, or caregiver 14 years or older who has completed the orientation.

 Studio 300 computer use is governed by Fountaindale Public Library District’s Computer Use Policy.

 Reservations are encouraged for library cardholders and access cardholders, and required for non-resident cardholders, for the use of Studio 300’s production spaces and group collaboration rooms up to 90 days from the current date in session lengths of up to four hours, with a maximum of twelve hours per month per cardholder depending on room and equipment availability.
 A cardholder is only allowed one room per day whether or not they use their entire four hour session.
 Individual members of a group may not ask for use of the room as a new group to gain extra time when the group is substantially the same as the original group.